 Subd.
 5. Model policy.
-Requires the POST Board to consult with the Department of Public Safety's School Safety Center, the Minnesota School Boards Association, the Minnesota Association of Secondary School Principals, Education Minnesota, the Minnesota Sheriffs' Association, the Minnesota Chiefs of Police Association, the Minnesota Police and Peace Officers Association, Juvenile Officers Association, Solutions Not Suspensions, and the Minnesota Youth Council, and at least one community organization supporting the rights of special education students to develop a model school resource officer policy.
+Requires the POST Board to convene at least three meetings with the Department of Public Safety's School Safety Center, the

+Minnesota School Boards Association, the Minnesota Association of Secondary School Principals, Education Minnesota, the Minnesota Sheriffs' Association, the Minnesota Chiefs of Police Association, the Minnesota Police and Peace Officers Association, the Minnesota Juvenile Officers Association, the National Association of School Resource Officers, Solutions Not Suspensions, the Minnesota Youth Council, the Minnesota Council on Disability, and one community organization supporting the rights of special education students to develop a model school resource officer policy.
 Establishes seven items that a policy must, at a minimum, cover.
+Requires completion of the model policy by December 31, 2024.

 Subd.
 6. Policies required.
-Requires each law enforcement agency with a school resource officer program to adopt and implement policies regarding SROs that are identical or substantially similar to the model policy by December 1, 2025.
+Requires each law enforcement agency with a school resource officer program to adopt and implement policies regarding SROs that are identical or substantially similar to the model policy by September 1, 2025.